vieo-ai/simeon/src/integrations/terminal/README.md

 - The original Cline PR has quite a bit of information:
     - https://github.com/cline/cline/pull/1089

-Contact me if you have any questions: - GitHub: KJ7LNW - Discord: kj7lnw - [roo-cline at z.ewheeler.org]
+Contact me if you have any questions: - GitHub: KJ7LNW - Discord: kj7lnw - [simeon at z.ewheeler.org]

 Cheers,
 -Eric, KJ7LNW